 Success in employment and education is dependent upon preparation and regular attendance.
 All students must be officially enrolled in any course that they attend.
 Students are expected to attend all classes regularly and punctually.
-Attendance will be checked at every class meeting.
-Attendance is tracked and maintained for various reporting purposes.
+Attendance will be checked at every class meeting and is tracked and maintained for various reporting purposes.
+Attendance accounts for 30% of the students' final grade in all courses.
 Specific attendance policies vary depending upon instructor or program.
 Ultimately, each faculty member's individual syllabus will serve as the governing attendance policy for a course and may differ from others based on academic discipline, teaching philosophy, or instructional necessities.
 Students should refer to each of their instructors' syllabi for guidance and seek immediate clarification from their instructors if needed.